carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ~~~
 {: .output}

-Now, we need to create a Symbolic link with the file *.gbk*  (remember the previous episode)
+Create a Symbolic link with the file *.gbk*  (remember the previous episode)
 ~~~
 $ find ~/gm_workshop/results/annotated/. -name "*aga*_prokka.gbk*" -exec ln -s {} . ';'
 ~~~
 {: .language-bash}

-### Step 3: Obtain genome list
+### Step 3: Obtain the genome list

-Each line of this file represent one organism, first column contains a unique organism name and the second column contains the path to the associate `.gbk` file.
+Each line of this file represents one organism, the first column contains a unique organism name and the second column contains the path to the associate `.gbk` file.

 ~~~
 $ ls agalactiae* | cut -d'.' -f1|while read line; do echo $line$'\t'$line.gbk >> organisms.gbk.list; done